norybiak/UltimateLoader/README.md

 Each method functions the same except that multiloader will return an array of references to all the loaded objects in order of urls provided.

+UltimateLoader will place each object into a queue and load them incrementally.

 ### UltimateLoader.load(path, callback);
 ```javascript
 UltimateLoader.load('path/to/model', function(object)